survos-sites/pwa-bundle-demo-fw7/README.md

 # PWA Bundle Demo with Framework7

+This application is a PWA (Progressive Web Application) built with Symfony and spomky-labs/pwa-bundle and Framework7.

 This is a fork of tacman/phpwa-demo, which itself is a fork of the original phpwa-demo.

 The initial difference is that instead of tailwind we're using Framework7.
 Underneath it all is pwa-bundle

+# Symfony + PWA + FW7 = 💕

 ## Installation

+If not already done, [install Symfony CLI](https://symfony.com/download).

 ```bash
 git clone git@github.com:survos/pwa-bundle-demo-fw7.git pwa-f7 && cd pwa-f7